 - As with a repeating appointment, if you create a blackout and forget to make it repeat, go to the next week and create another new blackout, remembering to use the repeating options.
 But, remember that the first week's blackout (the individual one) and the next week's blackout (the start of the repeating series) look identical but were not created as part of a single repeating series.
 To make a change and apply the change to all the blackouts, start with the second week.

-SECTION 1: Blackouts on the Schedule and in Blackout Times Management
+SECTION 1: Going Into Blackout Times Management